 That’s a huge reason why we look at things differently than someone else and think each other is utterly crazy.
 Each of us understands different aspects of money that lead to our own conclusions, which in turn draws us to make our own unique decisions.

 And unlike most books, Housel helps you realize that just because the numbers say one thing, doesn’t mean that our emotions won’t say another.
 For instance, it’s easy to set an asset allocation based on what you think makes the most sense.
-And a free account at Personal Capital will allow you to easily see exactly where your allocation stands.
+And a free account at Empower (formerly Personal Capital) will allow you to easily see exactly where your allocation stands.

 So that’s easy enough… at least mathematically it is.
 But when that bear market hits, it could be a whole different ballgame emotionally!

 “Spreadsheets can model the historic frequency of big stock market declines.
 But they can’t model the feeling of coming home, looking at your kids, and wondering if you’ve made a mistake that will impact their lives.”— The Psychology of Money by Morgan Housel

 That’s the side of money that we don’t generally take into consideration as much as we should when handling our finances.

 Here’s an interesting tidbit I didn’t know before that shows how powerful money and emotions are…

 “Only 2.5% of Americans owned stocks on the eve of the great crash of 1929 that sparked the Great Depression.
 But the majority of Americans—if not the world—watched in amazement as the market collapsed, wondering what it signaled about their own fate.”— The Psychology of Money by Morgan Housel

 With such a small percentage of folks invested in the stock market at the time, it’s fascinating to realize that the 1929 crash was such a catalyst for the Great Depression.
 Emotions (and the media) though are immensely powerful.